SecurityShiba/SecurityShiba.github.io/_posts/2017-01-01-Cyber-Security-For-Beginners.md

 #### Security Blog
 * CTF write ups are the best thing you can put here.
-	* You can be a 1337 hacker, but if you can't write a report, you're not very hirable!
+	* You can be a 1337 hacker, but if you can't write a report, you're not very hireable!
 * General posts about your opinion on recent vulnerabilities shows that you keep up to date.
 	* In security, you need to understand new vulnerabilities quickly so that you can test for them on the job.